University of Missouri Logo

 University of Missouri Symbol

-The University of Missouri uses several different logos, each of which may use different fonts.
-However, the most common university logo contains the word “Mizzou” with an image of a lion, and the font used in this logo is unique and has no family name.
+The University of Missouri uses several logos, each of which may use different fonts.
+However, the most common university logo contains the word “Mizzou” with an image of a lion.
+The font used in this logo is unique and does not have a family name.

-Missouri University’s official graphic style includes fonts used for other design elements such as headings, subheadings, text, etc. The official fonts of the University of Missouri are the Gotham and Proxima Nova fonts.
+Missouri University’s official graphic style includes fonts for design elements such as headings, subheadings, text, etc. The official fonts of the University of Missouri are the Gotham and Proxima Nova fonts.